SvenRosvall/VLCB-Arduino/docs/Examples.md

 a class that supports that transceiver.

 ## [VLCB_empty](../examples/VLCB_empty/VLCB_empty.ino)
-A bare minimum sketch that only contains the necessary services (MinimumNodeService and CANService).
+A bare minimum sketch that only contains the necessary services (```MinimumNodeServiceWithDiagnostics``` and ```CANServiceWithDiagnostics```).
 It can be used to demonstrate that the Arduino module can communicate with CAN bus and can communicate with FCU.
 The FCU can assign a node number and query the module parameters.

+The services used in this sketch have enabled diagnostics so that all features of VLCB can be demonstrated.

 Note that there are no support for node variables or events.